purbon/slides-meetups-and-confs/ParentingProcesses/slides.md

 * Lack of interest in STEM, _and this is for everyone_

+# You're want you do

+* Very important to have realization!!

 # Numbers about parenting

 * No rules applied, every child is different.